sophiestephenson/sophiestephenson.github.io/_posts/2020-10-02-truth-or-drink.md

 Not only are the videos hilarious, but the game is also available for purchase!
 It's called [Truth or Drink](https://www.playtruthordrink.com/) and it's a raunchy card game that helps you get to know your friends (or whoever you choose to play with).

 I decided to buy the game a bit ago, and opted for the $7 PDF version instead of the $35 set of physical cards.
-However, this made game play a bit artificial - we didn't want to print all the cards (and I don't own a printer), so instead we each took turns choosing cards from the PDF.
+However, this made game play a bit artificial -- we didn't want to print all the cards (and I don't own a printer), so instead we each took turns choosing cards from the PDF.
 There wasn't really randomness involved, and it wasn't as fun.

-That's where [this project](https://gitlab.com/my-projects-sophiestephenson/personal/truth-or-drink) comes in - I whipped up a terminal version of Truth or Drink that would randomly generate cards as if we were picking them from a physical deck.
+That's where [this project](https://gitlab.com/my-projects-sophiestephenson/personal/truth-or-drink) comes in.
+I whipped up a terminal version of Truth or Drink that would randomly generate cards as if we were picking them from a physical deck.

 _________